rajpabari/cs140e-25win/README.md

 ------------------------------------------------------------------------
 ### Lab policies.

+Since we are short-staffed - you are strongly encouraged to help other people!
+We will try to keep a note of who does so effectively, and will guarantee that you will be pushed up a grade if you are on the border.

    - You should be able to complete almost all of the lab in one sitting.
      If not, you *must* complete the lab within a week.
 We will not accept a lab after this.

+     We had a more flexible policy in the past.
+Unfortunately, since labs typically build on each other, once people fell behind they got seriously lost.

    - To repeat: You *must* complete the lab within a week of it being issued.